hajekad/WallpaperSwapper/README.md

     - profit!!!

 ## TO-DO list
-    - add dexroption part provided by nasa api to the colums that should exist when the picture is not in 16:9 ratio
+    - add description part provided by nasa api to the colums that should exist when the picture is not in 16:9 ratio